Sticker: History

 In the 1750s Simon François Ravenet developed the decalcomania process by which engravings and prints via a transfer paper are affixed to pottery, wood, metal or glass.

 The precursors to adhesive stickers included paper images (bilderbogen) manually cut and pasted.
 Two important advances were gummed adhesive paper by Rowland Hill in 1839, and pressure-sensitive adhesives in 1845.

 User-moistened stickers

-The adhesive postage stamp appeared in 1840, then pharmacy bottle labels in 1850, and other gummed and cut paper labels by the 1860s, which needed to be moistened with water to activate the adhesive before being affixed.
+The adhesive postage stamp appeared in 1840, pharmacy bottle labels in 1850, and other gummed and cut paper labels by the 1860s, which needed to be moistened with water to activate the adhesive before being affixed.
 Another early application was book plates and library tags.

 Poster stamps were issued for events such as the 1851 London Great Exhibition, 1896 Budapest National Millennium Exhibition, Brussels International Exposition (1897), 1900 Paris Exposition, 1901 Pan-American Exposition, and 1904 Summer Olympics.